 Yet we should not pass up our opportunities in that critical 3%.
 A good programmer will not be lulled into complacency by such reasoning, he will be wise to look carefully at the critical code; but only after that code has been identified.”

-This presents the argument against trying to make premature optimizations, while at the same time acknowledging that it’s nevertheless important to identify areas where optimizations can be necessary, and to then implement those optimizations.
+It is important to read the full statement carefully, because it not only cautions against premature optimization, but also acknowledges that it’s nevertheless important to identify areas where optimizations are necessary, and then implement those optimizations.

-- It can cause you to make mistakes, if you make decisions at a stage where you don’t have enough information.
+- Increased mistakes, for example if you make decisions at a stage where you don’t have enough information.

-- It can hinder your progress in situations where you feel locked into a sub-optimal course of action, because you want to benefit from your premature optimization.
+- Worse outcomes, for example if you feel locked into a sub-optimal course of action because you want to benefit from your early optimization.

-- The premature optimization occurs as a result of failure to prioritize tasks properly.
-For example, someone who is developing software might optimize things prematurely not because it’s a coping mechanism for dealing with any issues, but rather because they simply don’t know how to plan ahead and figure out which tasks they should be working on during each stage of the development process.
+- They fail to prioritize properly.
+For example, someone who is developing software might optimize things prematurely simply don’t know how to plan ahead and figure out which tasks they should be working on during each stage of the development process.

 How to avoid premature optimization

 - Why do you want to optimize?
-Do you believe that this optimization is actually necessary at this stage, meaning that it will have a notable, positive impact on your work, or are you just focusing on it right now because you’re trying to avoid dealing with something else?
+For example, do you believe that this optimization will actually have substantial positive impact, or are you just focusing on it to delay dealing with something else?

 - What are the benefits of optimizing?
-What do you stand to gain from making this optimization, in both the short term and the long term?
+Specifically, what do you stand to gain from making this optimization, in both the short term and the long term?

 - What are the costs of optimizing?
-What sort of resources will you need to spend in order to make this optimization (e.g., time and money), and how much of them will you need to spend?
+Specifically, what resources will you need to spend to make this optimization (e.g., time and money), and how much of them will you need to spend?

 This caveat is noted in the original quote that popularized the concept of premature optimization.
-Specifically, people often focus only on the part of the quote where it’s said that “premature optimization is the root of all evil”, without acknowledging the full quote, which states that “we should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Specifically, people often focus only on the part of the quote where it’s said that “premature optimization is the root of all evil”.
+However, the full quote actually says that “We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%”.
-(Note: The key takeaway from this is that there are some cases where optimizations are worthwhile, rather than that there are exactly 3% of cases, but your cutoff for what a valid optimization is can be higher or lower than that.
-For example, a common guiding principle is the 80/20 rule (also known as the Pareto Principle), which in this case suggests that 80% of the positive outcomes that you experience will come from 20% of the work that you do.
+(Note: The key takeaway from this is that there are some cases where optimizations are worthwhile, rather than that there are exactly 3% of cases where this is worthwhile, as the exact portion of cases depends on many factors.)

+Note: A useful and related concept is the 80/20 rule (also known as the Pareto Principle), which in this case can denote that 80% of the positive outcomes that you experience will come from 20% of the work that you do.

 Summary and conclusions

-- Remember that not all optimization is premature, so this doesn’t mean that you should avoid optimization entirely, but rather that you should think carefully and assess the situation before deciding to move through with a certain optimization.
+- Remember that not all optimization is premature, so this doesn’t mean that you should always avoid optimizing, but rather that you should make sure to determine whether optimizations are worthwhile.